 - Add the cocoa powder, flour, salt, remaining 2 ounces of chopped chocolate, pecans, and chocolate chips.
 Fold it all together with a rubber spatula or wooden spoon.
 Batter will be very thick.
 Spread evenly into prepared pan.

 - Bake for 30 minutes, then test the brownies with a toothpick.
 Insert it into the center of the pan.
 If it comes out with wet batter, the brownies are not done.
 If there are only a few moist crumbs, the brownies are done.
 Keep checking every 2 minutes until you have moist crumbs.
 My brownies take 31-32 minutes.

 - Remove from the oven and pour slightly cooled salted caramel on top of hot brownies.
 Spread it evenly on top.
 If desired, and if you like very salty/sweet, sprinkle top with coarse salt.
 Place the pan on a wire rack to cool completely before cutting into squares.
 I like to stick the pan in the refrigerator to speed things up.

 - Cover and store leftover brownies at room temperature for up to 1 week.

-- Chocolate bars are typically sold in 4 ounce bars.
+- Chocolate: Chocolate bars are typically sold in 4 ounce bars.
 2 ounces will be melted down into the batter and 2 ounces will be chopped up and folded into the batter.
-I suggest Ghirardelli, Baker's brand, or Lindt.
+I suggest Ghirardelli, Baker’s brand, or Lindt.

-Want a smaller batch?
-Make these chewy fudgy brownies and pour about 3/4 cup of the salted caramel on top.
+- Smaller Batch: Make these chewy fudgy brownies and pour about 3/4 cup of the salted caramel on top.

 Kidding!
 There IS a turtle in today’s post.